-- Support for multibyte (Chinese, Japanese, Korean) folder names, printer names and font names.
-The GUI for both versions and the web interface for Elite have also been updated.
+- Support for multibyte (Chinese, Japanese, Korean) folder names, printer names, and font names.
+The GUI for both versions and the web interface for Elite is also updated.

 - RPM Elite now includes a transform for converting PCL to PostScript, JPEG, TIFF and Windows bitmap files.

-- The text markup option which automatically calculates the best layout for the data is now optimized to use the longest line length if the data has irregular lengths.
-You can still use the weighted average as before, but longest line is the new default.
+- The text markup option that automatically calculates the best layout for the data is now optimized to use the longest line length if the data has irregular lengths.
+You can still use the weighted average as before, but the longest line is the new default.

 - You can now use hostname wildcards and IP address wildcards to gain access to the web interface.
 Previously, you could only use IP addresses.

 - Numerous improvements to database performance and stability.
-You can also optionally use the Firebird SQL server, if it is installed on your system.
+You can also optionally use the Firebird SQL server if it is already installed on your system.